riddhima-gkmit/mindease-documentation/docs/functional-docs.md

 ## Module 4: Appointment Booking

 ### Purpose
-To simplify therapist–patient scheduling and maintain accurate records of consultations.
+To simplify therapist-patient scheduling and maintain accurate records of consultations.

 ### Features